Random matrices: Motivations, history, and applications

+Describing $T$ as a random matrix in a subgroup of $SU({N,N})$ correctly explains the statistics of the conductance, which is related to the eigenvalues statistics of $T^\dagger T$.
+These eigenvalue statistics are described by a diffusion equation called the Dorokov--Mellow--Pereira--Kumar (DMPK) equation.
+Assembling conductors in series amounts to multiplying their transfer matrices, and an important problem is to determine the properties of spectrums of products of such random matrices.

-Along similar lines, Efetov \cite{Efetov:1996SUSY} has developed a supersymmetric method to deal with Gaussian random matrices, with very successful applications to solid-state physics, possibly including high-temperature superconductivity.
+Moreover, Efetov \cite{Efetov:1996SUSY} has developed a supersymmetric method for dealing with Gaussian random matrices in arbitrary ensembles, including non-compact ensembles.
+These ensembles then have applications to solid-state physics, and even a hope of describing high-temperature superconductors.

 \item \textbf{String theory:} There are several ways to relate string theory to random matrices.
-All of them rather indirect.
+All of them are rather indirect.
 Historically, the first relation came from the identification of the string worldsheet with a random surface, through the BIPZ \cite{Brezin:1977sv} approach.
 Unfortunately this approach was limited to a target space dimension $d\leq 1$, thus unable to describe string theory in $4$ or $10$ or $26$ dimensions.
-Then, in 2002, Dijkgraaf and Vafa~\cite{Dijkgraaf:2002fc} observed that the tree-level prepotential in some string theories can be written in terms of a random matrix model.
-This had important implications in string theory, allowing many exact computations, beyond perturbation theory.
+Then, in 2002, Dijkgraaf and Vafa~\cite{Dijkgraaf:2002fc} observed that the tree-level prepotential in some string theories is analogous to a random matrix model partition function, which allowed them to perform some non-perturbative computations in string theory.

-Another relation came from Kontsevich's work~\cite{Kontsevich:1992ti}, who used a matrix integral, now known as Kontsevich's integral, to prove Witten's conjecture on 2d quantum gravity.
+Another relation came from Kontsevich's work~\cite{Kontsevich:1992ti}, who used a matrix integral, now known as Kontsevich's integral, to prove Witten's conjecture on 2d quantum gravity: Kontsevich's method consisted in cutting the moduli space of Riemann surfaces into cells parametrized by ribbon graphs, identifying those ribbon graphs with the Feynman graph expansion of a random matrix as in BIPZ \cite{Brezin:1977sv}, and using the fact that a random matrix partition function is the Tau function of an integrable system as we will see in \autoref{chap:ortho}.

 Recently, other relations were found between topological string theories and matrix models.
-In particular, in 2008, the Bouchard--Klemm--Mari\~{n}o--Pasquetti (BKMP) conjecture~\cite{Bouchard:2007ys} (since then proved~\cite{Eynard:2012nj}) claimed that topological string amplitudes obey the same recursion relations as matrix models' correlation functions.
-These recursion relations will appear in Chapter~\ref{chap:LoopEq} under the name of topological recursion relations.
+In particular, in 2008, the Bouchard--Klemm--Mari\~{n}o--Pasquetti (BKMP) conjecture~\cite{Bouchard:2007ys} (since then proved~\cite{Eynard:2012nj}) claimed that topological string amplitudes, which coincide with the Gromov--Witten invariants of the string's target space, obey the same recursion relations as matrix models' correlation functions.
+These recursion relations will appear in \autoref{chap:LoopEq} under the name of topological recursion relations.